RileyManalang/PA-4/README.md

 > b) Filename: Mindy = [ “Name”, “Track”, “Electronics”, “Average >=55”]; where hometown is constant as Mindanao and gender Female

 - In this problem, it is supposed to return only certain data in the data frame along with the given conditions
-- I then tried using conditional statements using conditional operators such as '&' and '==' and '>' to set conditions and meet the required data
+- I then tried using conditional statements using conditional operators such as `&` and `==` and `>` to set conditions and meet the required data
-- For the second part of this problem, I used the same process as I did with the first part but this time I had a hard time trying to analyze how to get the average, but after experimenting on a few syntax, I finally learned that you can put a feature at the end of the line of code such as '.join()', '.copy()', and etc.
+- For the second part of this problem, I used the same process as I did with the first part but this time I had a hard time trying to analyze how to get the average, but after experimenting on a few syntax, I finally learned that you can put a feature at the end of the line of code such as `.join()` , `.copy()` , and etc.
 - Another thing is that I keep getting a warning message after running the "Mindy" filename which really bugged me since I don't know what the warning is all about and what's causing it.
-Then, after a little research, I found out that it was warning me that my code could have unintended consequences.
-Which I resolved by using '.copy()' syntax.
+Then, after a little research, I found out that it was warning me that my code could have unintended consequences, which I resolved by using `.copy()` syntax.

 # 2) Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?
 - For this part of the problem, I had a hard time learning seaborn and matplotlib since this is all new to me, and there are a lot of syntax that I need to be wary of.